Polaris-JZ/polaris-jz.github.io/_pages/about.md

 # 💡 About Me
 <span class='anchor' id='about-me'></span>

 Hi!
-This is Jujia Zhao, a master student from **National University of Singapore (NUS)**.
-My major is Industry 4.0 (Deep Learning for Industry).
-I graduated from **Beijing Institute of Technology** in China with a bachelor's degree in Automation.
-Now, I am a research intern at [NExT Research Center](https://www.nextcenter.org/) in NUS, advised by [Dr. Wenjie Wang](https://wenjiewwj.github.io/).
+This is Jujia Zhao, a first year PhD student in the Leiden Institute of Advanced Computer Science (LIACS) from **Leiden University**, supervised by [Suzan Verberne](https://liacs.leidenuniv.nl/~verbernes/).
 My research focuses on artificial intelligence, information retrieval and recommendation.

 # 🔥 News
 - *2024.03*: &nbsp;🎉🎉 Our paper ''Denoising Diffusion Recommender Model'' is accepted by The 47th International ACM SIGIR Conference on Research and Development in Information Retrieval **(SIGIR 2024)**.